Joe Arroyo: Health issues and death

 Arroyo suffered from health problems throughout his career, which forced him to cancel several performances.
 On at least one occasion he was falsely reported dead.
 In September 1983 Arroyo was nearly killed by a thyroid problem, and in 2000 a combination of diabetes and pneumonia brought him close to death while touring in Spain.
 He had to go through surgery because of problems with his eyes.

 Arroyo's health issues have been attributed, in varying degrees, to drug use.
 He denied the involvement of drugs in his September 1983 illness.

 Arroyo died in Barranquilla on 26 July 2011, after spending nearly a month in hospital due to multiorgan failure.
 The day before his death, he was given his final sacrament by the local bishop.
 Arroyo died at around 7:45 local time.

 Legacy

 Statue of Joe Arroyo in Barranquilla.

 Between June and December 2011 the RCN channel broadcast a soap opera based on the singer's life called El Joe, la leyenda (The Joe, the legend).
-On 9 November 2011, Shakira was honored as Latin Recording Academy Person of the Year and performed a cover of Arroyo's song "En Barranquilla Me Quedo" at the Mandalay Bay Events Center as a tribute to the singer.
+On 9 November 2011, Shakira was honoured as Latin Recording Academy Person of the Year and performed a cover of Arroyo's song "En Barranquilla Me Quedo" at the Mandalay Bay Events Center as a tribute to the singer.
 A three-meter tall bronze and copper statue of Arroyo was unveiled in Cartagena, Colombia in 2013.
 Geotrigona joearroyoi, a species of bee discovered in 2014 in Colombia, was named in honour of Arroyo.